 As the author you may wish to post your article in a PrePrint service, institutional or subject repository or a scientific social sharing network.
 For more information on author self archiving and rights to reuse content – which are dependent on the licence you have obtained – please refer to the BMJ author self archiving and permissions policies page.

 Articles submitted to World Journal of Pediatric Surgery are subject to peer review.
 The journal operates single blind peer review whereby the names of the reviewers are hidden from the author; this is the traditional method of reviewing and is the most common.
 Peer review is managed by the editorial team rather than BMJ or Zhejiang University Children’s Hospital or Zhejiang University Press to ensure absolute editorial freedom of the journal.
 When a paper has been submitted from the Editor, Deputy or Associate Editors’ departments, they have no role in the reviewing or decision making process.
 This also applies to any Associate Editors who are authors, in which instance the reviewing process is handled by the Editor in Chief.
-For more information on what to expect during the peer review process please refer to BMJ Author Hub – your papers journey.
+For more information on what to expect during the peer review process please refer to BMJ Author Hub – the peer review process.

 BMJ requests that all reviewers adhere to a set of basic principles and standards during the peer-review process in research publication; these are based on the COPE Ethical Guidelines for Peer Reviewers.
 Please refer to our peer review terms and conditions policy page.